safdar-azeem/prisma-sharding/docs/studio-host-architecture.md

 The split is strict, and it is what keeps the two packages independently maintainable.

-`@prisma-sharding/studio` is a rename of Prisma's `@prisma/studio-core`, published under our own scope so it is never confused with, or published over, the official package.
+`prisma-studio-next` is a rename of Prisma's `@prisma/studio-core`, published under its own name so it is never confused with, or published over, the official package.
 The rename carries no behavioural change; the fork exists only to host the generic extension points listed below.
 Upstream attribution is preserved in that package's `NOTICE` and `LICENSE`.